The UCSD Rady Ethics and Conflict Lab

 (1) State a general research question or area that you’re most interested in pursuing, and why you are passionate about the topic

-(2) Give a general sense of the reading that you’ve done, (beyond what has been written by Prof Rai) that has inspired you
+(2) Give a general sense of the reading that you’ve done, (beyond what has been written by Prof Rai) that has inspired you and different areas of research might be combined

 (3) Communicate your research skill set, and describe some of your key experiences relevant to conducting Ph.D. research in the lab and in the field